iamvenu13342/AWS/IAM/scenario.md

 <h2>Scenario 5: Cross-Account Access to EC2 Instances</h2>

-**Question**: You need to allow an IAM user in Account A to start and stop EC2 instances in Account B. How would you set this up?
+<h3>Question: You need to allow an IAM user in Account A to start and stop EC2 instances in Account B. How would you set this up?</h3>

 **Answer**: